MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 The map below shows the pipe work locations and construction methods for Montavilla North.

 The construction contractor for Montavilla North will be Landis & Landis.
-Construction is anticipated to begin late November and take about 10 months to complete.
+Construction will have several phases and is anticipated to take about 10 months to complete.

 *Please be aware that schedules are subject to change due to a variety of factors, including conditions underground, weather, traffic impacts and subcontractor and materials availability.